This post may contain affiliate links. Please read my disclosure policy.

 - Remove from smoker and allow to rest 10-15 minutes on carving board before slicing.

-- Slice against the grain into ¼ inch slices, then bite size pieces.
+- Slice against the grain into ¼ inch slices, then into bite size pieces.

 - About 30 minutes before brisket is done, pour olive oil into large stock pot.